 - Washing the site of the sting with vinegar is NOT recommended for bluebottle stings.

-- It is now recommended that the area where the bluebottle sting has occurred be immersed in hot water (45 degrees Celsius - no hotter than the rescuer can comfortably tolerate) for at least 20 minutes or, if this is not possible, direct a hot shower on the area for this length of time.
+- Immerse the area where the bluebottle sting has occurred in hot water (45 degrees Celsius - no hotter than the rescuer can comfortably tolerate) for at least 20 minutes or, if this is not possible, direct a hot shower on the area for this length of time.

 - Recent studies have shown that this use of hot water is more effective at reducing the pain of bluebottle stings than the previously advised use of ice packs and cold water.
 However, if hot water is not available a cold pack may help.